bireme/proethos2/doc/ubuntu-troubleshooting.md

 ---

-7. Error `404 Not Found"` occurs when accessing the System Management menu
+7. Error `404 Not Found` occurs when accessing the System Management menu

    Remove PHP extension `intl` running the following command: